alexanderkatz/alexkatz-hugo/content/posts/binary-search-tree.md

 `hierarchy` returns the root node.

-The first part of the hierarchy that needs to be changed is the data.
+The first part of the hierarchy call that needs to be changed is the data.
 Instead of passing the original hardcoded data set, pass a BST instance's root node.

 {{< highlight javascript >}}
 // Assigns parent, children, height, depth